Amybo-org/pages/content/en/docs/Equipment/Autoclave.md

 Concerns (as of June 2023):

-1. How can this maintain pressure, and if it doesn't how can it be called an autoclave?
+1. How can this maintain pressure, and if it doesn't, how can it be called an autoclave?

 <br>